awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/cost-allocation-tagging-ami-marketplace.md

 ## Related topics<a name="cost-allocation-tagging-related-topics"></a>

 For more information, see the following topics:
-+ [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
++ [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*\.
-+ [Activating the AWS\-Generated Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activate-built-in-tags.html) in the *AWS Billing and Cost Management User Guide*\.
++ [Activating the AWS\-Generated Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activate-built-in-tags.html) in the *AWS Billing User Guide*\.
 + [Tagging Your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the Amazon EC2 User Guide for Linux Instances\.